The 9 Best House Buying Apps for 2026

 Available at the App Store and Google Play

-Torii lets you search in the usual way by typing in a town, ZIP code, price range, and the like.
+Torii lets you search in the usual way by typing in a town, ZIP code, and price range.
 But you can also get creative with the Tinder of real estate apps and search by swiping left to get rid of a property or right to save it.
-It’s like finding your perfect match — but in house form.
+It’s like finding your perfect match, but in house form.

-• Home buying tools: This app offers a whopping 10 tools to help you find exactly what you need.
+- Home buying tools: This app offers creative tools to help you find exactly what you need.
 You can hunt for fixer-uppers with Fixer Finder, or use Comps Chomper to find accurate comps when negotiating the sale price.

 Includes rentals: No